How to Hold Football Grip – A Complete Guide

 Neglecting this step could cost you precious yards toward the endzone, or even worse – an interception by a defender!

 Making sure to fully extend and follow through with each throw will give you a better chance at having successful plays on game day.
+Failing to follow through increases the risk of turnovers or incomplete passes.

 Wrap Up